inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 ## Switch from webpack to Rspack

-*Required for upgrade*: No, but recommended.
+*Required for upgrade*: **No, but recommended**.
 Can be skipped without performing any change if not switching.

 We recommend switching from `webpack` to [Rspack](https://www.rspack.dev/) for asset bundling.
 Its Rust-based builds are much faster and drop-in compatible with the existing Invenio asset pipeline.
 In your `invenio.cfg`: